Portmarnock: Religion

-Portmarnock has a Roman Catholic parish and church.
+Situated on the coast of Portmarnock are the ruins of the old Saint Marnock's Church, with an adjacent cemetery.
+Today, Portmarnock holds a Roman Catholic parish and the church of St Anne.
+The Church of Ireland parish of Portmarnock was united with Malahide in 1873, and the newer St Marnock's Church, consecrated in 1790, operated up until 1960; parishioners are now served by churches in Malahide and north of Balgriffin.

 Sport

 Portmarnock is famous for the world-class golf course at Portmarnock Golf Club, which formally opened on 26 December 1894.
 Occupying much of the sandy peninsula to the south of the village, the club has hosted many golf tournaments, including the 1960 Canada Cup (now known as the World Cup), the 1991 Walker Cup and the Irish Open on many occasions.
 Another links course, part of the Portmarnock Hotel and Golf Links complex, that opened in the 1990s, was designed by German golfer Bernhard Langer.
 That golfing hotel is built around St. Marnock's, the former home of a branch of the Jameson distilling family, which had its own private golf course.
 St. Marnock's was largely built in the late 1890s to the designs of British architect Sir Robert Lorimer.

 Naomh Mearnóg is the local Gaelic Athletic Association club.

-Other local sports clubs include Portmarnock Tennis Club, Portmarnock A.F.C., AUL Premier A side Seaview Celtic F.C., and the Portmarnock Sport & Leisure Club which encompasses 16 sporting activities and holds a swimming pool with some public access hours.
+Other local sports clubs include Portmarnock Tennis Club, Portmarnock A.F.C., AUL Premier A side Seaview Celtic F.C., and the Portmarnock Sport & Leisure Club, which encompasses 16 sporting activities and has a swimming pool with some public access hours.

 Portmarnock Pitch & Putt Club was founded in 1958 and moved to its current location in 1961.
-It has been affiliated to the Pitch and Putt Union of Ireland since its foundation in 1961 and is currently a members-only club with over 400 adult and 100 under-16 members.
+It has been affiliated with the Pitch and Putt Union of Ireland since its foundation in 1961 and is currently a members club with over 400 adult and 120 under-16 members in 2023.